feindr54/grover-tsp/README.md

 ## Problem Encoding
 For an $N$-city TSP, there are at most $d\leq N-1$ choices for the salesman at each city.
 To encode the cities and the choices, we would require $Nm$ qubits, where $m = \lceil\log d\rceil$, which we refer as the Cycle Register $\ket{C}$.

 Note: self edges and non-existing edges are represented by infinite costs.
+In addition, there needs to be a mapping between the choice index for each city, and the actual other city (ie actual choice) to go to.
 ## Oracle(s) implementation
 The oracle is responsible for picking out a valid hamiltonian cycle that has the shortest total distance.
 Thus, 2 constraints come into play here - existence of hamiltonian cycle, and the cycle length/distance.

 Here, 2 different oracles come into play.
-The cycle length comparing (CLC) oracle would be used to limit the length of the cycle.
+The cycle length comparing (CLC) oracle would be used to limit the length of the cycle to $C_{th}$, and hamiltonian cycle detector (HCD) oracle checks that the choices form a hamiltonian cycle.
+An AND gate is then applied to the result of both oracles.
-## Cycle Length Comparing
+### Cycle Length Comparing

 Note: Update threshold from sampled results.
 Question: how to ensure $C_{th}$ is lower than all other suboptimal solution (without knowing the solution)?
 - Turn TSP into a decision problem for a specific threshold, and then conduct binary search till a single optimal solution is found.